-The World Health Organization declared the novel Coronavirus (COVID-19) outbreak a pandemic on March 11, 2020 and the Government of Jamaica declared the island a disaster area on March 13, 2020.
-The pandemic and the measures to control its human impact have resulted in disruptions to economic activity, business operations and asset prices.
-This could have significant negative financial effects on the company, depending on factors such as (i) the duration and spread of the outbreak, (ii) the restrictions and advisories from Government, (iii) the effects on the financial markets, and (iv) the effects on the economy overall, all of which are highly uncertain and cannot be estimated reliably.
+The World Health Organization (WHO) declared the novel Coronavirus (COVID-19) outbreak a pandemic on March 11, 2020 and the Government of Jamaica declared the island a disaster area on March 13, 2020.
+The pandemic and the measures to control its human impact have resulted in significant disruptions to economic activities, business operations and asset prices.
+The adverse impacts of the pandemic have also been considered in the company's estimates of impairment of insurance receivable and other assets.